-- Checks student academic progress at the end of the fall and spring semesters. - Includes all withdrawals and incompletes as noncompleted course work, which will affect financial aid academic progress.
-(Courses with an "I" (incomplete), "W" (withdrawal) or an "F" grade will be considered as courses attempted but not successfully completed.) - Includes transfer credits as credits attempted. - Sends financial aid "warning" status correspondence to students in danger of losing financial aid due to academic standing. - Sends financial aid "probation" status correspondence to students who fail to make financial aid academic progress.
+- Checks student academic progress at the end of the fall, spring, and summer semesters. - Includes all withdrawals and incompletes as non-completed course work, which will affect financial aid academic progress.
+Courses with an "I" (incomplete), "W" (withdrawal) or an "F" grade will be considered as courses attempted but not successfully completed. - Includes transfer credits as credits attempted. - Includes credits earned in developmental courses as credits attempted. - Notifies students of financial aid "warning" status.
+Students on warning risk losing their financial aid eligibility due to insufficient academic progress. - Notifies students of financial aid "suspension" status.
+Students on suspension are not eligible to receive Title IV financial aid. - Provides a process for appeal of financial aid "suspension" status.
+Students are able to file an appeal on a one-time basis only.
+Students who have their appeal approved will be placed on "probation" status and will have a single semester of aid eligibility during which they will be expected to meet all requirements for satisfactory progress.